jwelch37/Jack-Welch-Portfolio/docs/Labs/L02/index.md

 I also thought about printing this boat that you pull out of the frame and put together, or another design that worked similarly.
 However, I thought it may be too complicated or take two long, an I didn't want to hold my group up.
 <img src="SC2.png" width="35%" alt="Boat"> This may be a good idea for future printing.

-I downloaded the print off of printables as an .stl file, so it immediately opened into prusaslicer.
-I also had my group email me there .stl files so I could load them all into the same print.
+I downloaded the print off of printables as an STL file, so it immediately opened into prusaslicer.
+I also had my group email me there STL files so I could load them all into the same print.
 <img src="SC1.png" width="35%" alt="Download">

 ## Preprocessor: ##